igncp/demos/README.md

     - Remove page's unnecessary classes: when used by style, add them by code
     - Separate data fetching (at the top) from the chart rendering
     - Future: use any selector, insted just id
-1. [ ] Port styles to CSS with preprocessors (postcss) with Stylelint
+1. [ ] Add CSS modules, preferably with stylus
-    - Fist, clean Stylus files and make them consistent: no semi, brackets, etc.
 1. [ ] Update the general UI framework (better support for responsive) but maintain the look and feel
 1. [ ] Improve performance of some charts
 1. [ ] Add SEO meta tags
 1. [ ] Add disclaimer for old charts
 1. [ ] Port codebase to TypeScript with a high type coverage
+    - [x] Generate report and hosted along with the pages
-    - Port components, pages and other utils
+    - [ ] Port components, pages and other utils
-    - Resolve cases with `any`
+    - [ ] Resolve cases with `any`
-    - Resolve cases with `@ts-ignore`
+    - [ ] Resolve cases with `@ts-ignore`
+    - [ ] Set the threshold to 99%
 1. [ ] Extra refactors:
-    - Extract texts, dimensions, state
+    - Extract texts, some dimensions and state into variables
-    - Rename variables and functions
+    - Improve naming of variables and functions
+    - Add references to relevant documentations
+    - Add some personal description of the implementation
+    - Remove the usage of d3utils, even if it creates duplication in charts
+    - Use `import { foo, bar } from "baz"` instead of `import * as baz from "baz"` where possible

 Some new examples may be added at the same time, especially when more progress is done